The Data Train Team

 Dr. Martin Dörenkämper

-Martin Dörenkämper is a researcher at the Fraunhofer institute for wind energy systems IWES, Department of Aerodynamics, CFD and Stochastic Dynamics, Oldenburg
+Martin Dörenkämper is a Post-Doctoral Researcher at the Fraunhofer institute for Wind Energy Systems (IWES) in the Department of Aerodynamics, CFD and Stochastic Dynamic in Oldenburg

 Martin Dörenkämper has been working on evaluation of weather and wind farm data in the context of wind energy research since more than 10 years.
 After his undergraduate and graduate studies in meteorology at the Universities of Hamburg and Oklahoma, his PhD research at the University of Oldenburg focused on energy meteorology.
 His current research addresses the improvement and validation of industry-suited models for wind energy siting and wind farm yield analysis applications.
 This work includes working with multi-dimensional as well as time-series based data of various complexity and confidentiality levels.
 At Fraunhofer IWES Martin coordinates joint research projects with industrial and academic partners.